nilsiker/nilsiker.github.io/content/blog/finite-state-machine-1/index.md

 ![Alt text](img/fsm-moving.gif)

-There we have it -- a fully functional FSM framework!
+There we have it -- a functional FSM framework!
 This can be used to control all possible aspects of a character, if we put some more love into it.

 Give yourself a compliment or two, you've earned it! 👏🏼